You are amazing. It’s true.

 How much can I earn in the Health and Care sectors?

-It depends on the type and level of job you are working in.
-Doctors, dentists and senior managers have their own pay systems, whereas all other NHS staff are paid under the Agenda for Change pay system, while staff in different Social Care organisations are paid differently according to their role and the organisation in which they work.
+It depends on the type and level of job that you are working in.
+Doctors, Dentists and Senior Managers have their own pay systems, whereas all other NHS staff are paid under the Agenda for Change pay system, while staff in different Social Care organisations are paid differently according to their role and the organisation in which they work.